Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Discussion

+Fig.~\ref{metabolismExp} has shown a 12.5\% metabolic cost increase when subjects wearing the hip exoskeleton without power compared to normal walking.
+Although this study focused on achieving accurate joint moment estimation, there is a clear need for exoskeleton structures with low wearing burden to enhance the assistance gain for users.
+Meanwhile, as the results of the experiment more conclusively verified that training benefits the exoskeleton user to reach a higher assistance gain, future studies may need to consider how to control this impact in experiments.

-\subsection{Accuracy of the Decoder}
+\subsubsection{Accuracy of the Decoder}

-To decode the GMF, we use a fully connected neural network of which the structure is the same as the feature generator, and make the loss of decoder back-propagate to the generator with a weighting coefficient to ensure the decodability of the generated GMF.
-While this method achieves high accuracy (decoding RMSE less than 0.003 Nm/kg) in decoding the GMF into joint moment, the decoding error can only approximate zero rather than reaching it due to the use of a separate neural network.
-Additionally, to ensure the accuracy of GMF decoding, the decoder may become overly complex, spending extra computation time.
-This turns what seems like a simple inverse transformation task into a complex and inaccurate one.
+To decode the GMF, we use a fully connected neural network with the same structure as the feature generator, and make the loss of decoder back-propagate to the generator with a weighting coefficient to ensure the decodability of the generated GMF.
+While this method achieves high accuracy (decoding RMSE less than 0.003 Nm/kg) in decoding the GMF into the joint moment, the decoding error can only approximate zero rather than reaching it due to the use of a separate neural network.
+Additionally, to ensure accurate GMF decoding, the decoder may become overly complex, leading to increased computational time.
+This complexity transforms what should be a straightforward inverse transformation into a more intricate and less reliable process.
 The concept of reversible neural networks \cite{jacobsenIRevNetDeepInvertible2018, gomezReversibleResidualNetwork, dinhNICENonlinearIndependent2015a}, which have lightweight memory consumption and can preserve input information features, has been proposed.
 When applied to our method, it has the potential to achieve zero error in GMF decoding with fewer parameters.
 We may further explore the application of such networks in our method in the future.